EXAM Formats EXPLAINED

 Atlases are very helpful when learning anatomy as they are systematic and clear in labelling each structure.
 Netter's Atlas of Human Anatomy and Gray's Atlas of Anatomy are the most popular options.
 However, to study for the “spotter”, it is vital that you familiarise yourself with the actual prosections or diagrams of cadavers as it often comes as quite a shock to students when they realise that arteries, veins, and nerves actually look quite similar in real life when they are not labeled red, blue, and yellow respectively!
 This Online Human Anatomy Quiz is great for quizzing yourself using images of cadavers.
 If you don't have free access to models or prosections, many students swear by the Essential Anatomy app and use it as a 3D virtual atlas - this is great for familiarising yourself with bones or structures that are difficult to visualise (these bones are usually in the skull!).
 Make sure you know where structures lie in relation to each other, where important foramina are located, and what passes through each foramen.
 Most importantly, don’t forget your dermatomes and myotomes because these are easy marks!

 TheStudentMedic earns from qualifying purchases through some of our Amazon Associate links at no additional cost to you.
 We do not get paid by specific companies to promote or advertise any of their items/websites/products.

 About the Author

 Justina Cheh Juan Tai is the founder of TheStudentMedic and a medical student at University College London.
-She has been repeatedly placed in the top quartile of her cohort for all her medical school exams, and achieved a first class in all modules taken in her iBSc year.
+She has been repeatedly placed in the top quartile of her cohort in medical school, and achieved a first class in all modules taken in her iBSc year.
 She has also won the iBSc faculty prize for the best clinical project.
 Justina's interests include breast surgery, medical research, and widening participation in medicine.